EranOfek/AstroPack/matlab/util/+db/@DbQuery/postgressql_installation.md

-# PostgresSQL - Installation Guide - Use V13
+# PostgresSQL - Installation Guide - Use Postgres version 13

 ## General

-This documents contains instructions about installation of PostgreSQL database engine in Windows and Linux, along with utilities such as JetBrains DataGrip.
+This documents contains installation instructions of PostgreSQL database engine in Windows and Linux, along with utilities such as JetBrains DataGrip.

 ## PostgresSQL Installation - Windows

 Web: https://www.postgresql.org/download/

-Download and install postgresql-13.1-1-windows-x64.exe.
+Download and install **postgresql-13.1-1-windows-x64.exe**.

 ## Database GUI